Drachenfels/python-schema/README.md

     a. return json compatible content (everything unknown to json.dumps converted to string)

-4. Each field understands context, ie. when working with datetime, dumping will return date according to current (users?) timezone
+4. Each field understands context, ie. when working with datetime, dumping will return date according to current user(s) timezone

 ---
 ## Don't like it, do you know anything better?

 Of course!
-There is plenty that I used as inspiration (what to do) and warning (what not to do).
+There is plenty that I used as inspiration (what to do) and warning (what not to do):

-From the most influential to the least.

 * [JSON Schema (https://json-schema.org/)] (https://json-schema.org/)
 * [Marshmallow (https://marshmallow.readthedocs.io/en/3.0/)] (https://marshmallow.readthedocs.io/en/3.0/)